-It seems that there are two requirements for $\mu^\mathrm{int}$ to act as a correction for the variation in $\mu^\mathrm{id}$: (i) a tendency toward structural instability with large variations in particle density, and (ii) large variations in the localization of the particle arrangement, with $\mu^\mathrm{int}$ varies greatly from community to community.
-If (i) is not satisfied, the contribution of $\mu^\mathrm{int}$ is not necessary because the system is already structurally stable, and if (ii) is not satisfied, the contribution of $\mu^\mathrm{int}$ is almost uniform in all communities, so it does not act to stabilize the structure.
-Therefore, in the case where both (i) and (ii) are satisfied, the parameter estimation is considered to be done in such a way that $\mu^\mathrm{int}$ stabilizes the structure.
+As a result of these considerations, it seems that there are two requirements for $\mu^\mathrm{int}$ to act as a correction for the variation in $\mu^\mathrm{id}$: (i) a tendency toward structural instability with large variations in particle density, and (ii) large variations in the localization of the particle configuration.
+If (i) is not satisfied, the contribution of $\mu^\mathrm{int}$ is unnecessary because the structure is already stable.
+If (ii) is not satisfied, the contribution of $\mu^\mathrm{int}$ is almost uniform for all communities, and it does not act to stabilize the structure.
+Therefore, when both (i) and (ii) satisfy, $\mu^\mathrm{int}$ is estimated to stabilize the structure.